the Sikh turban

 THE TURBAN & EQUALITY

-The Sikh Gurus sought to uplift the downtrodden and make them the equals of the highest of the high.
-The turban is certainly a gift of love from the founders of the Sikh religion, and is symbolic of a sovereignty that is of divine concession.
-By giving the turban to all Sikhs regardless of their social standing, the Gurus declared that every Sikh was a king or queen in their own right.
+The Sikh Gurus sought to uplift the downtrodden and make them the equals of the highest in society.
+By giving the turban to all Sikhs regardless of social standing, the Gurus declared that every Sikh was a king or queen in their own right.
+The turban is a gift of love from the founders of the faith — a symbol of sovereignty granted by divine will.

 “Nanak seeks the company of the lowest of the low class, the very lowest of the low.
 Why should he try to compete with the great?
 Where the lowly are cared for, there lies the Grace of the Merciful Bestower.”